CallumDennisIE/mobile-physio/README.md

 </details>

-The contact section is used to allow users to easily navigate to the contact page.
+The contact section is used to allow users to easily navigate to the [Contact](#contact-page) page.
 This has a button that enlarges and changes colur on hover.

 <details>
 <summary>Click for Image: About Page Contact Section - Hover</summary>